githubatseamusmurray/mynginx/README.md

     SLES
     Ubuntu: 14.04, 12.04, 10.04

-This module does not
+This module does not...

-open up tcp port 8000 on the local firewall or add a SELinux policy to permit binding to port 8000
+* open up tcp port 8000 on the local firewall

+* add a SELinux policy to permit binding to port 8000

 ## Development